 Perhaps the most deadly STD, there’s a 25% chance of HIV being transmitted to your unborn baby by it passing through the placenta.
 But if caught early and treated during pregnancy, this chance dramatically decreases to just 2%.
 It is therefore essential to get tested if you have any suspicions of having HIV, as receiving treatment as early as possible will give your baby the best possible chance of not catching it.

 HIV can also be transmitted to the baby through breastmilk so, if you know you’re HIV positive, avoid breastfeeding at all cost.
+For you HIV, It is advised to consult a health coach and try HIV functional medicine.
+Health coach will guide you about your treatment and outcomes as well, if you’re not seeing any better results with the on-going treatment.

 Like chlamydia, gonorrhea can also result in premature birth or miscarriage.
 However, unlike chlamydia, gonorrhea can be passed on to your baby during childbirth and can even cause joint and blood infections.